xrtlibrary/xrtlibrary-traverse/README.md

 Select an item from specific object (inner object as the key).

 <u>Exception(s)</u>:
- - *Traverse.TypeError*: Raised in following situations:
+ - *Traverse.TypeError*: One of following conditions:
    - The inner object is NULL.
    - The inner object is not an integer.
- - *Traverse.KeyNotFoundError*: Raised if the key doesn't exist.
+ - *Traverse.KeyNotFoundError*: The key doesn't exist.

 <u>Parameter(s)</u>:
  - from (*Object*): The object.